Purpose of the Financial Declaration

 If you require a visa to study at Oxford, you can only apply once you have met all the conditions in your University and college offer letters, and once your offer to study becomes unconditional.
 Submitting the Financial Declaration form is an important part of the process of meeting your college conditions.
 Please note that the evidence you will need to supply for your visa application may be different from the financial information that you use to complete the Financial Declaration form.
 More information about applying for your visa is available on the Visa and immigration page.

-Supporting documentation for your Year 1 University and college fees
+Supporting documentation for your Year 1 course fees

-You need to submit copies of documentation detailing any scholarships, loans, savings or other funding which you will use to meet your University and college fees in Year 1 only of your course.
-If your funding for your University and college fees for Year 1 is coming from multiple sources, you must provide relevant evidence for each source.
+You need to submit copies of documentation detailing any scholarships, loans, savings or other funding which you will use to meet your course fees in Year 1 only of your course.
+If your funding for your course fees for Year 1 is coming from multiple sources, you must provide relevant evidence for each source.

 All supporting documentation should be provided in written English; where an original is not available in English, both the foreign language document and a translated copy are required.